rodburns/awesome-oneapi/README.md

 * [SPHinxXsys](https://github.com/Xiangyu-Hu/SPHinXsys) - SPHinXsys provides C++ APIs for physically accurate simulation and optimization.
 It aims to handle coupled industrial dynamic systems including fluid, solid, multi-body dynamics and beyond.
 The multi-physics library is based a unique and unified computational framework by which strong couplings have been achieved for all involved physics.
 [suanPan](https://github.com/TLCFEM/suanPan) - suanPan is a finite element method (FEM) simulation platform for applications in fields such as solid mechanics and civil/structural/seismic engineering.
 The name suanPan (in some places such as suffix it is also abbreviated as suPan) comes from the term Suan Pan (算盤), which is Chinese abacus.
 [sycl-collision-sim](https://github.com/rafbiels/sycl-collision-sim) - Demo 3D simulation of rigid body physics with different shapes bouncing off each other confined in a box.
 Two implementations are provided, one sequential with standard C++ code compiled for CPU, and parallel SYCL implementation which can be compiled for any target device (e.g. a GPU) supported by a SYCL compiler.
+* [PW-DFT](https://github.com/ebylaska/PWDFT/blob/8f0362426c8a07d8b2ea00229c1b4917850cb2b5/Nwpw/nwpwlib/D3dB/d3db.hpp.bad_sycl) - Plane-Wave density-functional theory (DFT) development for NWChemEx electronic structure software.
+An easy way to generate input decks, check your output decks against a large database of calculations, perform simple thermochemistry calculations, calculate the NMR and IR spectra of modest size molecule using NWChem.
+* [xpm](https://github.com/dp-69/xpm/blob/1f53445e0a91e8e5872f8c069c9a05ee9dfb4f1f/libs/hypre/src/seq_mv/csr_spgemm_device_onemklsparse.c) - xpm (Extensive Pore Modelling) is a software for predicting flow properties in multi-scale porous media.
+It uses a pore network model derived from image data, specifically using Pnextract to extract this network.
+* [stan-dev](https://github.com/stan-dev/math/blob/9f23455a2ed6896a31b83e8f8d5529dcdd74a65c/lib/sundials_6.1.1/src/sunmatrix/onemkldense/sunmatrix_onemkldense.cpp) - The Stan Math Library is a C++, reverse-mode automatic differentiation library designed to be usable, extensive and extensible, efficient, scalable, stable, portable, and redistributable in order to facilitate the construction and utilization of algorithms that utilize derivatives.
+* [COGENT](https://github.com/LLNL/COGENT/blob/83f3a719faf8ea70d8bfa2d57082b416c7955a40/COGENT/hypre/src/seq_mv/csr_matvec_device.c) - COGENT is a continuum (Eulerian) plasma simulation code.
+It is primarily focused on tokamak edge plasma geometries, but includes options for, and is extensible to, other configurations.
+This repository contains the COGENT code (COGENT/) as well as Chombo (Chombo/), the adaptive mesh refinement application framework from Lawrence Berkeley National Laboratory upon which COGENT is built.

 ### Tools and Development
 * [ArrayFire - oneAPI Backend](https://github.com/arrayfire/arrayfire) - ArrayFire is a general-purpose tensor library that simplifies the process of software development for the parallel architectures found in CPUs GPUs and other hardware acceleration devices.
 This project is to develop a oneAPI backend to the library which currently supports CUDA OpenCL and x86.